LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - The clock only keeps time when the radio is turned on, or in Suspend Mode.
 - The time accuracy varies from radio to radio, but can be accurate to approximately 5 second per day.
-- Problems with time accuracy can be partially corrected by using the Time Cal: setting in the Options menu

 &rarr; Press the **Down** key to display the next page.